 With a click-to-call, customers are instantly connected to you through a VoIP phone call.
 Thus, they can reach you with just the click of a button – and it’s completely free to use.
 You’ll receive their call just like you would any other call.
-Mobile customers are more likely to use click-to-call features than desktop customers, but customers on any device can take advantage as long as they have a mic and speakers.
+Mobile customers are more likely to use click-to-call features than desktop customers, but customers on any device can take advantage as long as they have a mic and some speakers.

-Tip #3: Integrate Relevant Tools
+UX Tip #4: Integrate Relevant Tools

 Use tools to keep an eye on customer sentiment and relevant stats.
 Analytical software, such as Finteza, can be integrated right into your WordPress site to help you keep track of what’s going on and see how everything fits together in the wider picture.

 Be careful not to over-do it with the high number of tools and plugins you may find, though.
 Just take the ones you’re already using or the tools you want to use for a specific purpose and integrate those wherever possible.
 WordPress is compatible with a large number of useful plugins that will help you with traffic analytics, SEO, and more.
 Get connected to give you the best data to act on.

 UX Tip #5 : Remove or Redirect 404 Errors

 Contrary to what many SEO and marketing professionals believe, 404 errors don’t harm a website’s ranking.
 However, 404 errors do harm the user experience of your site.